A topic from the subject of Thermodynamics in Chemistry.

 Introduction

 Enthalpy and entropy are two fundamental thermodynamic properties that describe the state of a system.
-Enthalpy is a measure of the total energy of a system, while entropy is a measure of the disorder of a system.
+Enthalpy (H) is a measure of the total heat content of a system at constant pressure, while entropy (S) is a measure of the disorder or randomness of a system.

 Basic Concepts